Tonight's Strictly Come Dancing 2020 line up, songs and dances revealed

 Ranvir and Giovanni

-Judges Shirley Ballas, Craig Revel Horwood and Motsi Mabuse will be on hand to critique the celebrities and their professional dance partners and each couple will be scored by the judges out of 10, with a maximum of 30 points currently on offer.
+Judges Shirley Ballas, Craig Revel Horwood and guest judge Anton du Beke will be on hand to critique the celebrities and their professional dance partners and each couple will be scored by the judges out of 10, with a maximum of 30 points currently on offer.

 Those marks will be combined with the viewer votes to leave the two couples with the lowest combined scores to face each other in the dreaded dance-off.

 It’s then up to the judges to decide who to save and who to send home.
-Sunday’s show will also feature a musical performance from The Kanneh-Masons, as well as a very special Remembrance Day performance from our Strictly professionals, in tribute to Dame Vera Lynn.
+Sunday’s show will also feature a musical performance from The Vamps.

 Strictly Come Dancing airs Saturday and Sunday nights on BBC One.